Why Pearson Orthodontics?

 Will my teeth need to be extracted for braces?

-Straight teeth and a balanced facial profile are the goal of orthodontics, and sometimes removing teeth helps achieve the best orthodontic results.
+Straight teeth and a balanced facial profile are two key goals of orthodontics, and sometimes removing teeth helps us achieve the best results.
 However, thanks to new technology and advancements in orthodontic procedures, removing teeth is not always required for successful treatment.

 How long will it take to complete treatment?

-The length of treatment may vary depending on the patient’s specific orthodontic problem.
+The length of treatment may vary depending on your specific orthodontic concerns.
 Treatment times generally range from 8 to 30 months, with an average timeframe of 18 to 24 months for braces.

 How much will braces cost?
 Are there financing options available?
 How does insurance work?